catherinism/catherinism.github.io/_posts/2019-07-11-understand_scope_and_hoisting_in_javascript.markdown

 ![](http://i68.tinypic.com/14tomxl.png)

-This is how I imagine how hoisting looks like, and inside the container are declarations that can be hoisted
+This is how I imagine how hoisting looks like, and inside the container are declarations that can be hoisted:)

 Simple Example:

 ```
-valueName("Joe") // called before valueName(name) function was declared
+valueName("John") // called before valueName(name) function was declared

 function valueName(name) {
   console.log("My name is " + name)
 }
 ```

-The result will be *"My name is Joe"* because `valueName(name)` was hoisted to the top.
+The result will be *"My name is John"* because `valueName(name)` was hoisted to the top.
 Although *hoisting* doesn't move any of your code physically, it still looks as if:

 ```
 function valueName(name) {
   console.log("My name is " + name)
 }

-valueName("Joe")
+valueName("John")
 ```

 **NOT HOISTED**